segmentio/segment-docs/src/engage/audiences/customerAI-audiences.md

 ## Known limitations

 ### Limited space schema

 Segment's generative AI service is handled by a third party that needs context about your Engage workspace and has limitations to how many contextual parameters Segment can send it.
-Because of this, Segment limits the amount of data it sends to the AI service.
-Segment solves this limitation by including up to 100,000 of the most recently used events and traits in your Engage space.
-As a result, some event properties may not be populated.
+Segment solves this limitation by including only the most recently used properties and values for events and traits within your Engage space.
+As a result, some event and traits within your workspace may not be recognized.

 ### Language support